Which Rutland Water Car Park Should You Choose?

 And why not finish your trip with a visit to either The Falcon Hotel or The Vaults, two popular pubs where you can enjoy locally brewed beer and some great food.

-We’re still waiting for confirmation – but it was as follows for 2023.
-There is no charge for up to 15 minutes, it costs £2.00 for up to 1 hour, £4.00 for up to 4 hours, £8.00 for up to 5 hours, and £12.00 for over 5 hours.
+There is no charge for up to 15 minutes, it costs £2.00 an hour, up to 6 hours.
+For more than 6 hours, it costs £15.
 You can also pick up an annual pass for £75.00.

 The postcode for the main car parks at Rutland Water are Sykes Lane (LE15 8QL), Whitwell (LE15 8BL) and Normanton (LE15 8HD).
 Check out our handy guide to work out which is the best car park for you to head for.